Menu

 OK, so their advice is limited, and we wouldn’t necessarily trust their guidance, but our faithful friends are along side us in (separate) offices and give us much-valued furry cuddles throughout the working day.

-When Wickes isn’t attacking Emma with his teeth, and Vlodi isn’t attempting to bite through Trudie’s ethernet cable, they truly are our wellbeing champions.
+When Wickes isn’t attacking Emma with his teeth, Lunar isn’t off on a wobbly adventure, and Vlodi isn’t attempting to bite through Trudie’s ethernet cable, they truly are our wellbeing champions.

 Our Values